ChrisAkridge/IronArc/Documentation/Specification.md

 ## Memory

 ### Memory Spaces
 The processor has access to various spaces of memory mapped into a single address space.
-Memory is addressed using 64-bit pointers, and different sources of memory (system memory, hardware-mapped, memory-mapped files, etc.) are mapped to different portions of the address space.
+Memory is addressed using 64-bit pointers.

 The system memory space is the primary source of memory to the IronArc VM.
 This memory space has its size defined by the user.
 The default size is considered to be 1MB.
 The processor can address, read, and write memory in this space through its instructions.
 More advanced programs may also have code that can dynamically allocate memory.